 His mother, Meggie, nursed him for 4 days.
 He was no smaller than his siblings, all were a good size and there was no apparent reason why his mother chose to push him out from among her puppies on January 29th.
 Their owner, Wendy discovered him against the side of the whelping box cold and stiff and she thought he was dead till she heard him sigh.
 Immediately she performed mouth to mouth resuscitation and pummeled his heart area, and rubbed his body vigorously all the while praying to God and to angels for Sparky's survival.
 She named him Sparky due to the tiny spark of life he had left to live.
 The puppy was frozen, and Wendy knew that the first thing to do was to get him warm, so she placed him in a box next to the wood-stove with a microwave pet bed beneath him, nice and warm and soft cloth over the top of him until 4 hours later he was toastie warm and hungry.
 Wendy made him up some warm puppy milk and fed him with a dropper every 2 hours for the next 2 weeks until he advanced onto a baby's bottle.
 At 4 days he started by taking 10 mls every 2 hours advancing to 190 mls several weeks later before being weaned onto solid food..
 However the one thing Wendy noticed as odd was that he appeared to cough and retch after every meal although no milk was ever vomited.
 And Wendy suspected something wrong with his throat.
 Yet vets could find no cleft pallet, or anything else to warrant the retching.
 It was a mystery that as the weeks went by he simply grew out of.
-To this date no one knows why it happened, but Wendy realised that this would have caused his inability to suckle from his mum.
-Someone did suggest that he may have an extra long pallet.
+To this date no one knows why it happened, but Wendy realised that this would have caused his initial inability to suckle from his mum.

 The weeks went by and Wendy thought it odd that Sparky did not appear to grow.
 His siblings were growing well, and although Sparky had all his vaccines when they did he was less than half their size.
-Wendy decided to keep him, and had weaned him on Royal Canin mousse but found that he would not pick at it by mouth, she had to spoon it in to the roof of his mouth when he would swallow it, but if she placed it on his tongue he would literally open his mouth and let it fall out.
+Wendy decided to keep him, and had weaned him on Royal Canin mousse but found that he would not pick at it by mouth, she had to spoon it in to the roof of his mouth when he would suck it down and swallow it, but if she placed it on his tongue he would literally open his mouth and let it fall out.